 - Look at several different factors: - Total number of County Election Precincts: This is your starting place for all elections!! - How many precincts have less than 500 or 750 (whichever is applicable) registered voters?
-These precincts are eligible to be COMBINED with other precincts under 42.0051. - This number will provide your minimum number of precinct polling places upon which you can begin your calculations.
+These precincts are eligible to be COMBINED with other precincts under 42.0051. - Can you CONSOLIDATE precincts for the election?
+Possibly but see 42.008 and 42.009. - This number will provide your minimum number of precinct polling places upon which you can begin your calculations.

-November 2020
+November 2021

-- What do we consider for this election? - 42.002(a)(1): Requires the use of county election precincts - 42.0051: allows you to combine certain precincts based on population of precincts. - 43.001: Requires one polling place per election precinct. - Most importantly: Will your polling places adequately serve the voters in your community?
-Just because you can go down to 65% or 50% of what you would have otherwise had open, does not always mean you should!
+- What do we consider for this election? - 42.002(a)(1): Requires the use of county election precincts - 42.0051: Allows you to combine certain precincts based on population of precincts. - 42.008: Allows you to consolidate precincts for this election. - 43.001: Requires one polling place per election precinct. - Most importantly: Will your polling places adequately serve the voters in your community?
+Just because you can go down to 65% or 50% of what you would have otherwise had open does not always mean you should!